Publishing FAQs

 Can you give advice on my CV and cover letter?

-I can only write letters of recommendation and provide references for those I have worked with or mentored.
+I can only write letters of recommendation and provide references for individuals I have directly worked with or mentored, and currently provide mentorship to multiple individuals so I am closed to mentoring.